jshafto/app_academy_notes/w4_learning_objectives.md

 - Write JavaScript to store the value "I <3 falafel" with the key "eatz" in the browser's local storage.
   - `localStorage.setItem("eatz", "I <3 falafel");`
+  - local storage has no expiration date and is deleted when browser cache is cleared (or using javascript). has larger storage than session storage or cookies
+    - this is in contrast to session storage, which lasts only until the browser or tab is closed, and which has a limit of 5MB (still way larger than cookie limit)

 - Write JavaScript to read the value stored in local storage for the key "paper-trail".
   - `const paperTrail = localStorage.getItem("paper-trail");`